Can Electricity Travel Through Wood?

 Temperature can impact the electrical properties of wood.
 As temperature increases, the electrical conductivity of wood may slightly rise due to the expansion of the wood fibers.
 However, this change in conductivity is minimal and not significant enough to consider wood as a good conductor of electricity.

-Related Article: How to Fold T-Shirts for Travel
+Related Article: How Do Travel Agencies Get Paid?

 Electricity Hazards and Wood